DrJekels/Slack-NLP/README.md

 ## Natural Language Processing

 This bot will be using the text of a Slack user to best emulate that user.
 This will require the bot be invited to many of the channels that the desired user is in.
 The more text/dialouge that can be pulled to generate responses the better.

 ## Responses

 The bot will reposnd when the person being emulated is called with '@user.name' is called in a channel that the bot is in.

+## Questions

+The bot will also be able to determine whether the previous statement is a question or statement directed at it.